NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

     Cluster No. 0 very issue thank helpful quick resolve response Cluster No. 1 not issue resolve still solve problem get

-Well, looks like Cluster-0 catched positive feedback and Cluster-1 negative, then given that target is the value from \[-1, 1\] set, to define an accuracy some transformation must be in place first
+Well, looks like Cluster-0 caught positive feedback and Cluster-1 negative, then given that target is the value from \[-1, 1\] set, to define an accuracy some transformation must be put in place first

 <details>
 <summary>Code</summary>